 - Remove salmon from the can and squeeze liquid out.
 Set aside.

-- Next, to the food process with the carrots, add in all remaining ingredients including the salmon, and mix until everything is well combined.
+- Next, to the food processor with the carrots, add in all remaining ingredients including the salmon, and mix until everything is well combined.

 - Grab a paper towel and keep it handy as you make the cakes.
 Form the mixture into small cakes, approx. the size of the palm of your hand, using the paper towel to squeeze or pat any excess liquid.